 5.8 Sexual Diseases and AIDS

+The AIDS epidemic is the most serious instance of STD.
+Medical experts have repeatedly complained that public knowledge of this problem is deficient.
 HIV is the virus that causes AIDS.
 In 2012, the global situation featured some 34 million people with HIV, about half of these being women.
-On an annual basis, about 2.7 million people are contracting HIV worldwide.
-HIV infection is very high in Africa and some other countries, and the full extent is impossible to confirm.
-About two million people die from AIDS every year.
+In 2017, the global figure was 37 million.
+HIV infection is very high in Africa and some other countries.
+The full extent is impossible to confirm.
+About a million people die from AIDS every year.

 America invested multi-millions in annual research to find a vaccine against HIV.
-Expensive drug trials were halted in 2008 after the discovery that two supposed “miracle” vaccines were not workable and could instead increase the risk of infection.
+Expensive drug trials were halted in 2008, after the discovery that two supposed “miracle” vaccines were not workable and could instead increase the risk of infection.

 5.9 Rape and Anonymity Problems

 In March 2013, the Home office informed that, over the past year, 60,000 women were raped in Britain.
 Two months earlier, a joint official bulletin on sexual violence was released by the Home Office and other authorities.
 This revealed that an average of about 85,000 women are raped or assaulted in England and Wales every year.
 The rape crisis obviously raises many doubts about the status of current civilisation.
 There is so much scope for improvement that "afflicted society" might be the most accurate description.